gmvi/CodeDay-Playlist/README.md

 4. Check that nothing got screwed up from bad ID3 tags.
 If anything is organized wrong due to imporper tagging, you can reorganize it yourself, and run fix.py on each artist and album folder directly containing music files.
 It's not super user-friendly; read the code first.
 5. Run program.py, and point it to /music/main.
 It will take a while to build the database.
 6. The web interface will be at your LAN IP address on port 80.
 7. (optional) You can create other libraries as /music/*, or point program.py to your another library's root node, provided it follows a &lt;root&gt;/&lt;artist&gt;/&lt;album&gt;/&lt;track&gt; structure.
-Any filename formatting scheme is fine, provided metadata is present, and artistless files in the root directory or files directly under artist folders will be handled properly as well.
+Any filename formatting scheme is fine, provided metadata is present, and (artistless) files in the root directory or files directly under artist folders will be handled properly as well.

-**Please Note: if you run program.py in IDLE, you must set DEBUG = True, otherwise, raw_input will block flask's logging to stderr, blocking requests**
+**Please Note: if you run program.py in IDLE, you should set DEBUG = True, otherwise, raw_input will block flask's logging to stderr, blocking requests**

 ### Supported file formats ##

-Currently:
-.mp3
-.m4a

-Comming Soon:
-.ogg
-.flac
+* mp3
+* m4a
+* ogg
+* flac